mbhall88/pafpy/docs/USAGE.md

 ### Working with strands

-There is a special enum for representing the strand field - `pafpy.strand.Strand`.
-This has a couple of advantages over just using a `str`, but the main one if readability.
+There is an enum for representing the strand field - `pafpy.strand.Strand`.
+It has a couple of advantages over just using a `str`, but the main one is readability.
 Let's count the number of records that mapped to the reverse strand.

 ```py
 from pafpy import PafFile, Strand